 Did We Mention Jobs?

 What do all these new (and newish) forms of tech and entertainment have in common?
-They all need audio technicians.
+They all need audio technicians in the near future.
 Which means that with the right training, people with good ears will heave great prospects!

 Contact us today to learn more about the audio production and engineering program and starting a rewarding career in the music industry.